rwth-acis/i5-Toolkit-for-Unity/Documentation/index.md

 3. Navigate to the path where you downloaded the .unitypackage-file, select it and confirm by clicking the "Open" buttom
 4. A dialog window opens where you can select which files should be imported.
 Select everything and click on "Import".

-Important for alternative 3: If you are updating from an earlier version, it is recommended to delete the existing "i5 Toolkit" folder.
+Important for this alternative: If you are updating from an earlier version, it is recommended to delete the existing "i5 Toolkit" folder.
 After that, import the new package.

 ## Example Scenes